Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 #### Predicting

 The source code for making predictions is published in this [Kaggle notebook](https://www.kaggle.com/masdevallia/melanoma-classification-predictions).
+It can also be found in `"./kaggle_notebooks"`.

 Again, to reproduce our results, the Kaggle notebook must be forked and executed 8 times, one for each model, changing only the content of the first cell (input) each time.